Canop/miaou/plugins/graph/README.md

-This client-side only plugin introduces a rendering pragma, `#graph`, which instructs the browser to automatically add an interactive SVG graph using the first found data table.
+This client-side plugin introduces a rendering pragma, `#graph`, which instructs the browser to automatically add an interactive SVG graph using the first found data table.

+The server side part offers a facility to generate the pragma.

 ## Usage